What Is Bookkeeping?

 At the end of every month, run three standard reports: 1.
 Profit & Loss (P&L) Statement — revenue and expenses for the month and year-to-date 2.
 Balance Sheet — assets, liabilities, and equity at month-end 3.
 Cash Flow Statement — cash in and out during the month

 Review these reports to understand your business's financial position.
-Share them with your CPA quarterly so there are no surprises at year-end.
+Share them with your accountant quarterly so there are no surprises at year-end.

-Step 9: Send Year-End Package to Your CPA
+Step 9: Send Year-End Package to Your accountant

 At year-end, prepare: - Reconciled trial balance - Bank reconciliation reports - HST reconciliation (books vs. filed returns) - Payroll summary (reconciled to T4 Summary) - Fixed asset schedule with CCA calculations - Organized receipts and source documents

-Your CPA uses this package to file your T2 corporate return.
+Your accountant uses this package to file your T2 corporate return.

 ---